 Located in the heart of Rotorua, just a stone’s throw from the restaurant and shopping precinct.
 Purpose built in 2012, all apartments are equipped with modern fixtures, full cooking and laundry facilities that make Quest Rotorua Central your perfect home away from home.Driving distance and time (approximate) for this leg: 211 kms / 131 miles : 2.4 hours

-Embark on a three hour adventure through native New Zealand forest.
+Embark on a three-hour adventure through the native New Zealand forest.
 Journey through the beautiful forest canopy via an incredible network of trails, tree platforms, Ziplines and swing bridges.
 See breathtaking views of the woodland valleys and hills as you fly through tight openings in the trees.
 In between the thrill of the ziplines and suspended tree bridges, your guides will share their passion and knowledge for the forest and the conservation challenges to preserve it.

 It is important you read and understand the risks associated with this activity.
 For more information see here.

-Peppered with natural hot springs, boiling mud pools and steaming geysers, Rotorua sits within one of the worlds most active volcanic regions.
+Peppered with natural hot springs, boiling mud pools and steaming geysers, Rotorua sits within one of the world's most active volcanic regions.
 Geothermal landmarks aside, this city of sulphur has a rich indigenous history.
-Home to several prominent Maori tribes, a visit to one of the Maori Villages should be high on your agenda, as should an excursion to the Polynesian Spa for an invigorating soak in its natural mineral hot springs.
+Home to several prominent Māori tribes, a visit to one of the Māori experiences should be high on your agenda, learn about the special meaning of pounamu-Greenstone with Mountain Jade, explore the geysers and arts of Te Puia or immerse in an evening with Te Pā Tū.
+An excursion to one of the area's wellness spas is also a must!
+Try the Polynesian Spa for an invigorating soak in its natural mineral hot springs, Wai Ariki offers an indulging and unwinding restorative journey or pay a quick visit to Secret Spot for a soak and a delicious smash burger!

-Spike your adrenaline at Velocity Valley Adventure Park on stomach-dropping attractions such as static skydiving, or a giant swing reaching 130 km per hour.
-Alternatively, head up the Rotorua Gondola for soaring lake views, and ride the luge at night for an extra thrill.
+If it is a thrill you are looking for, spike your adrenaline at Rotorua Canopy Tours, soaring above the ancient native forest below.
+Alternatively, head up the Skyline Rotorua Gondola for soaring lake views, and ride the luge at night for an extra thrill.

-Fans of Lord of the Rings and The Hobbit should drive to nearby Matamata and experience the actual movie set ‘Hobbiton’.
 Make the most of your time in Rotorua with an excursion through the Wai-O-Tapu Thermal Wonderland, one of the area’s most colourful volcanic attractions.
+Whatever you are after, Rotorua is almost certain to have it!

 Set on a 350-acre working sheep and cattle farm with 1200 sheep and 120 beef cattle, the Agrodome gives its visitors a hands-on, live farming experience.
 The Farm Show stars a cast of talented animals – not just sheep!
 The remarkable farm dogs will amaze you, as they demonstrate their ability to respond to commands and keep those sheep (and ducks!) in line.
 Then pop across to the herding area to watch a free live dog trial after the show!
 Explore the farm and learn the history of New Zealand agriculture on custom designed farm trailers.
 Along the way, there are fascinating things to learn and a few laughs too!
 You’ll get to hand-feed and take photos with all sorts of friendly animals, including Romney sheep, cattle, deer, llamas, ostrich, pigs and alpacas.
 Explore the fruit orchard and olive grove and have the chance to taste natural kiwifruit juice and delicious sweet honey that comes from the farm.

-Wai-O-Tapu Thermal Wonderland is a spectacular showcase of New Zealand’s most colourful and unique geothermal elements sculpted by thousands of years of volcanic activity.
-You are introduced to a uniquely different natural landscape – the key to what you see lies below the surface – one of the most extensive geothermal systems in New Zealand, extending over 18-sq. km.
-Enjoy viewing unique volcanic features as you walk at your own pace along well-defined tracks.
+Wai-O-Tapu Thermal Wonderland is a spectacular showcase of New Zealand’s colourful and unique geothermal elements sculpted by thousands of years of volcanic activity.
+You will be introduced to a diversely different natural landscape, extending over 18-sq. km.
+Enjoy viewing the volcanic features as you walk at your own pace along well-defined tracks.
 Relax in the first-class Visitor Centre, home to the Gift Shop and Café facilities.
 Visit the Mud Pool, the largest in New Zealand, it was originally the site of a large mud volcano which was destroyed through erosion in the 1920s.
-See the history and beauty of the Lady Knox Geyser at 10:15 am every day.
-Lady Knox Geyser provides a unique opportunity to see an eruption to heights of 10 to 20 metres.
+See the history and beauty of the Lady Knox Geyser at 10:15 am every day where a daily eruption happens of up to 20 metres.

 Your accommodation: Quest Rotorua Central